Huegoxaga/notes/java/README.md

 - `threadObj.getState()` returns the state of thread
   - Blocked state can be due to waiting for I/O, memory, timer, join method
   - Runnable state means the thread is awaiting scheduling
+- `threadObj.interrupt()` raise an `InterruptedException` from the running thread
+  - The exception is raised from the running line in the `run()` method of the threading